Black, white, cream, red, brown

 There are no noticeable differences between males and females of this breed.

 The Chin-Wa is a breed to give much consideration if you want a dog who will adore you.
-They appreciate being showered with attention and love and will do the same in return.
+This Japanese Chin and Chihuahua mix appreciate being showered with attention and love and will do the same in return.
 Even though they are vocal and make their presence known, they are also all-around a low-maintenance breed.